 - The Night Of The Rabbit: The game premise, a kid who follows a rabbit into a magical world, is reminiscent of Alice in Wonderland.

 - The Longest Journey: The game features two worlds, one the scientific world of Stark and the other Arcadia, a fairy tale-like world.

 - Rule of Rose: The game is a World of Symbolism, so these are superfluous.
-Your save-point is a make-shift knight (labelled "Bucket Knight") sworn to remember your story, every main character is labelled a "Prince" or "Princess" (except Jennifer, the "Unlucky Girl"), there are many storybook presentations in the style of a Fractured Fairytale, summarising the events of the chapter to come, the enemies are animal-themed imps, and the whole game is arguably a Coming-of-Age Story about Jennifer working through her past traumas, moving on, but promising to never forget.
+Your save-point is a makeshift knight (labelled "Bucket Knight") sworn to remember your story; every main character is labelled a "Prince" or "Princess" (except Jennifer, the "Unlucky Girl"); there are many storybook presentations in the style of a Fractured Fairytale, summarising the events of the chapter to come; the enemies are animal-themed imps; and the whole game is arguably a Coming-of-Age Story about Jennifer working through her past traumas and moving on, but promising to never forget.

 - A Witchs Tale is built upon these.
 Aside from familiar ones, like Snow White and Hansel and Gretel, it also has references to The Snow Queen, A Thousand And One Nights and The Wonderful Wizard of Oz.
 Princess Kaguya is a reference to Kaguya-hime, a princess in Japanese folklore who came from the moon.

 - The Dark Parables series effectively runs on this trope.
 It references and intertwines literally dozens of classic fairy tales, and even those which have not been actively present in the series thus far often appear in a passive form such as illustration.